coderefinery/exercise-collaborative-recipe/cheese.md

 - Emmentaler
 - Brie
+- Cottage cheese
+- Cream cheese
-- list here ingredients
+- Gruyere

 ## Instructions

-- list here instructions
-- list here instructions
-- list here instructions
+- Unpack cheese
+- Place on platters in a nice way
+- Add cutting equipment (depending on the cheese)